edward-shen/MMM-pages/readme.md

 payload is identical to as if one sent a `QUERY_PAGE_NUMBER` notification.
 A separate notification tag is used for compatibility reasons.

+If you wish to pause the auto rotation, send a `PAUSE_ROTATION` event.
+Likewise, you can send a `RESUME_ROTATION` event to resume it.

 ## FAQ

 - Help!
 My module is (above/below) another module in the same region but I want